Connect with us

 What is a road curve?

-Road curves are sections of a roadway that deviate from a straight path, introducing bends or gradual changes in the road’s direction.
+Road curves are sections of the roadway that deviate from a straight line, either in an angular or gradual shift in the road’s direction.

-Curves are basically classified as horizontal and vertical.
-Horizontal curves are provided in the horizontal plane and are generally circular or parabolic.
+Curves are classified into horizontal and vertical curves.
+Horizontal curves occur in the horizontal plane and are typically circular or parabolic.

 Types of horizontal road curves include simple curves, compound curves, deviation curves, reverse curves, and transition curves.